-Strategic Planning & Budgets
+Strategic Planning and Budgets

-- Meet at least annually to review the Company's strategic business plan proposed by management, which takes into account, among other things, the opportunities and risks of the Company's business, and includes a statement of the Company's vision, mission and values, and to adopt such a plan with such changes as the Board deems appropriate. - Review the Company's corporate objectives, financial plans and budgets proposed by management and adopt the same with such changes as the Board deems appropriate. - In connection with such reviews, the Board shall seek to provide a balance of long-term versus shortterm orientation towards the Company's vision, mission and values.
+- Meet at least annually to review the Company's strategic business plan proposed by management.
+Said plan should describe, among other things, the opportunities and risks of the Company's business and should include a statement of the Company's vision, mission, and values.
+The Board should then adopt said business plan, with such changes as the Board deems appropriate. - Review the Company's corporate objectives, financial plans and budgets, proposed by management, and adopt same with such changes as the Board deems appropriate. - In connection with such reviews, the Board shall seek to provide a balance of long-term versus short-term orientation towards the Company's vision, mission and values.